-With respect to residential and commercial projects sold under a construction contract or agreement and the objective and the outcome of such contracts can be estimated reliably, the revenue and cost of such developments are recognised as per under IFRS 15 in proportion to the performed/measured stages of completion against the total contractual obligations/milestones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.
+With respect to residential and commercial projects sold under a construction contract, usually such contracts are entered before the start of the construction and the terms of the contracts restrict the transfer of asset to another customer and has no other alternative use and the Company had enforceable right to payment for the performance completed to date where the objective and the outcome of such contract or agreement can be estimated reliably, the revenue and cost of such developments are recognised when the control is passed with significant risks and rewards of ownership to the buyer.
+The revenue against these customer contract is recognised over the time as per under IFRS 15 in proportion to the performed/measured stages of completion against the total contractual obligations/milestones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.